danon6868/BI_2020-2021_Python/calculator_hw/README.md

 ## Description

 **calculator.py** script is the simplest calculator that takes the first operand, operator and the second operand from different lines and performs calculation.
-It cam provide +, -, *, / and **.
+It provides +, -, *, / and **.

 ### Examples